beneath-hq/beneath/docs/concepts/unified-data-system.md

 The operational data store enables fast, indexed lookups of individual records or specific ranges of records.
 It allows you to fetch records in milliseconds, thousand of times per second, which is useful when rendering a website or serving an API.

-In Beneath, records are currently indexed based on their unique key (see [Streams]({{< ref "/docs/concepts/streams" >}}) for more).
-For streams that contain multiple records with the same unique key (for example due to updates), the operational data store only indexes the most recent record.
+In Beneath, records are currently indexed based on their unique key (see [Tables]({{< ref "/docs/concepts/tables" >}}) for more).
+For tables that contain multiple records with the same unique key (for example due to updates), the operational data store only indexes the most recent record.

 (While broader categories, _key-value stores_ and _OLTP databases_ often serve as operational data stores, and popular stand-alone implementations include MongoDB, Postgres, Cassandra and Bigtable).